EpikGuyVani/FNF-VaniPsych/README.md

 ![PsychionalEngineLogo](docs/img/PsychEngineLogoTweak.png)

+hey this is some like psych engine fork (i barely know how to code) some of the code is from my friends and other engines, credit is given

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: